 Homage to swimming by Alfredo Lanz

-Spanish artist Alfredo Lanz has 2 sculptures on display near Barcelona’s waterfront.
-The better known and largest of the two is Homage to swimming (Catalan: Homenatge a la Natació) which is located in Plaça del Mar square next to the Barceloneta and Sant Sebastià beaches.
-The Olympic disciplines of water polo, diving, crawl and synchronised…
+Spanish artist Alfredo Lanz has two sculptures on display near Barcelona’s waterfront.
+The better-known and largest of the two is Homage to Swimming (Catalan: Homenatge a la Natació), which is located in Plaça del Mar next to the Barceloneta and Sant Sebastià beaches.
+The Olympic disciplines of water polo, diving, crawl and synchronised swimming are…

 Onades (Waves) by Andreu Alfaro